Inspiration: “Welcome to Holland”

 Who We Are and Why We Do It

-At The Holland House Project, we understand that every family’s journey is unique, especially when navigating the challenges of raising a disabled child.
+At The Holland House Project, we understand that every family’s journey is unique, but that is especially true when navigating the challenges of raising a disabled child.
 Our mission is simple yet profound: to be a beacon of support during times of crisis.

 We are a dedicated team of compassionate professionals and volunteers who believe that no family should face these struggles alone.
 Whether it's the heart-wrenching moment of diagnosis, the day-to-day challenges of care, or the profound grief of loss, we stand ready to help.
 Our services are designed to provide emotional and financial support, helping families access vital counseling services that address trauma, grief, and the nuances of maintaining healthy relationships during trying times.